-What can this suite of in-depth and rigourous studies tell us about the local context for global production networks in Canada's digital age?
+WHAT CAN WE LEARN from this suite of studies about the local context for global production networks in Canada's digital age?
 Our studies consistently identified a series of agents and assets that supported the digital economy.
-First, large anchor or global firms were identified as important agents in local digital ecoystems.
+First, large anchor or global firms were identified as important agents in local digital ecosystems.
 Second, a range of associative actors and other local agents were critical, including serial entrepreneurs, business and civic leaders, investors, as well as associations and intermediaries, provide opportunities, knowledge and strategic leadership.
 These agents develop pipelines to knowledge, talent, capital, markets and other resources locally and elsewhere.
 They also develop and support networks for mentorship, knowledge exchange, and learning amongst firms and others actors involved in digital industries.
 Finally, local assets, including both tangible and intangible resources, provide foundational infrastructure for the digital economy to develop and thrive across Canada.
 These assets include a strong base of highly skilled and qualified talent, research and knowledge infrastructure, including universities and corporate research laboratories, as well as unique place-based characteristics.
 Each of these is discussed in detail below.

-3.1 The presence of anchor or global firms
+The presence of anchor or global firms

-As noted, the case studies revealed the critical role that large, often foreign-owned, firms can play in anchoring digital opportunities in places with high concentrations of digital activity.
-In general, the view of both large Canadian or foreign-owned technology firms is that their presence in local innovation and entrepreneurial ecosystems results in positive outcomes.
-Large anchor firms provide employment opportunities that are important training grounds for technical talent, They also provide reputational effects, communicating signals to other firms regarding the high quality of the local environment, and they often act as customers, partners or investors for smaller and start-up firms in the local economy.
-Finally, these large firms can - either independently or in partnership with and leadership from local associations - invest in and develop the local ecosystem, thus ensuring its longer-term dynamism.
+The case studies revealed the critical role that large, including foreign-owned, firms can play in anchoring digital opportunities in places with high concentrations of digital activity.
+The findings suggest that large technology firms can have a positive influence in local innovation and entrepreneurial ecosystems.
+Anchor firms offer:

+- · Major sources of employment that can draw in global talent; - Training grounds for local talent; - · Reputational effects that communicate signals to other firms about the high quality of the local environment; - · Connections to global networks of knowledge, suppliers, and customers; - Business and partnership opportunities as customers/suppliers to local firms; and - Investment in the ecosystem either independently or in partnership with and leadership from local associations to ensure its longer-term dynamism.

-For example, in Waterloo, Blackberry was important for placing Waterloo on the map as a key global technology player.
-The founders of Blackberry were also instrumental in the founding and supporting of one of the most important local organizations in the region today: Communitech.
-The founders also reinvested in the region, providing funding for the development of research institutes focused on leading basic and applied research.
-In parallel with its demise, a number of other larger global companies, such as Google and Square, have entered the region.
-Moreover, even large Canadian companies in other sectors have found a way to maintain a presence in the region through Communitech's corporate partner programming that allows these firms to operate labs onsite, thus connecting local start-ups with potential large Canadian customers.
+For example, Blackberry placed Waterloo on the map as a key global technology player.
+The founders of Blackberry were also instrumental in the founding and supporting of one of the most important local organizations in the region: Communitech.
+The founders also reinvested in the region, funding the development of research institutes focused on specific areas of basic and applied research.
+In parallel with Blackberry's demise, a number of global technology firms, such as Google and Square, have entered the region.
+Moreover, even large Canadian companies in other sectors have found a way to engage the tech sector through Communitech's corporate partner programming that allows these firms to operate labs onsite, thus connecting local start-ups with potential large Canadian customers.